 \section{Defenses against Adversarial Examples}

 AEs bring a great threat to the security-critical AI applications such as face payment \cite{Sharif}, medical systems \cite{Finlayson2019a} and autonomous vehicles \cite{Huang2018,Huang2017} based on image recognition in deep learning.
 Vulnerability to AEs is not unique to deep learning.
-All machine learning models are vulnerable to AEs \cite{Papernot2016a}.
-Therefore, defending against AEs is urgent for machine learning security.
+All ML models are vulnerable to AEs \cite{Papernot2016a}.
+Therefore, defending against AEs is urgent for ML security.
 In this section, we will briefly describe the basic goals of defending against AEs, then detail the current defense techniques and their limitations.
 Finally, some suggestions are presented for future research work on the problems of the current defense techniques.